zakandrewking/brainshare/README.md

 1. Copy the Service Role Key and API URL into bin/.env

+# Generate migrations

+To maintain declarative SQL migrations in `supabase/migrations`, follow the following steps:

+1. Add new database changes to the files in `supabase/migrations`
+1. Test
+1. Stash the changes
+1. Apply the old schema with `supabase db reset`
+1. Pop the stash
+1. Run `supabase db diff -f <name for changes>`
+1. Push to remote `supabase db push`
+1. Delete the new files
+1. TODO make sure remote can handle missing migrations
+1. Git commit & push

+If you reorganize the migration files, you can check that they are valid:

+1. Reorganize the files
+1. Stash the changes
+1. Apply the old schema with `supabase db reset`
+1. Pop the stash
+1. Run `supabase db diff -f <name for changes>`
+1. Confirm that nothing is in the file

 # Reset database

 1. Drop public and recreate it: